-Q: How can I prevent coffee stains on my teeth?
+Q: How can I drink coffee without staining my teeth?

-Q: Are there any toothpaste that can prevent coffee stains?
+Q: What is the best toothpaste to prevent coffee stains?

-Q: How often should I brush my teeth to prevent coffee stains?
+Q: How often should I brush my teeth if I drink coffee regularly?

 Cody Flake is an ardent coffee lover and experienced barista.
 His expertise makes him a comprehensive coffee connoisseur.
 His vision: to share his passion and knowledge with fellow coffee enthusiasts.